Re-assigning hardware keys on Mesa 3 Windows and Mesa 2

 NOTE: This information is provided for Mesa 2 end user use only.

 If you are the owner and end user of the Mesa 2, you can re-assign the bottom hardware Programmable (P1, P2, and P3) keys to perform custom functions.

 The most basic method to change the functions of these keys is using our custom built-in "Keypad" Settings (Keypad Buttons and Backlight) utility.
 This can be found in the Start menu, as a bottom-right tile icon on the Start screen, or possibly as a default desktop shortcut (when Tablet mode is disabled).
-If the keypad buttons and settings are not functioning, a possible solutions is described at this web page.
+If the keypad buttons and settings are not functioning, a possible solution is described at this web page.